melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 # Home Assistant - Wholesale Electricity Usage Charts
 ### Usage charts in Home Assistant for Amber Electric or Localvolts pricing
 ***
+**24 May 2025: Updated files for 5 minute Amber Electric billing added by @cabberly.**

 **22 January 2024: Added Localvolts version to repo.**

 **18 May 2024: Added negative price support to cost/profit utility meters.**  Existing users: just add the line `delta_values: true` to each import cost and export profit utility meter.